richardh8/thedigeratisagabook/chapters/chapter-7/5-size_doesnt_matter.md

 Therefore, transforming and innovating was something only possible for large organizations.
 And it was only possible for those with a lot of resources.

 We currently see news of so-called unicorns.
 Tiny organizations that came up with innovative product ideas or solving complex problems.
 Some of these organizations today have become large.
-But they were born tiny, sometimes with the idea of ​​one person or a small group of motivated people.
+But they were born tiny, sometimes with the idea of one person or a small group of motivated people.

 But why is this possible now?
 Something that was previously inconceivable.
 Someone, “out of nowhere”, comes up with a revolutionary idea, creates a startup, starts a new business, sometimes something that no one had ever thought possible and displaces large organizations that were already established in that market?